-There are no fees specific to internationally trained applicants.
-However, there is a \$250 fee for assessing an applicant's course of study.
+There are no fees specific only to internationally trained applicants.
+However, there is a \$250 fee for assessing an applicant's course of study (regardless of the country of origin).
 To date, these assessments have been conducted for internationally trained applicants only.

-Graduates of non-accredited dental hygiene programs (international or provincial) are required to have an assessment of their course of study to ensure that it meets the educational requirements.
+Graduates from non-accredited dental hygiene programs (international or provincial) are required to have an assessment of their course of study to ensure that it meets the educational requirements.
 The NDHCB conducts an assessment of an applicant's course of study which is acceptable to the CDHO.
-If an applicant does not meet the requirements of the NDHCB and requests an assessment by the Registration Committee, they are required to pay the \$250 fee.
-However, if the applicant's course of study is considered substantially equivalent, this fee is applied towards their certificate of registration.
-The last assessment by the Registration Committee was completed in 2008.
+If an applicant does not meet the requirements of the NDHCB and requests an assessment by the Registration Committee, the applicant is required to pay a \$250 fee.
+However, if the applicant's course of study is considered substantially equivalent, this fee is applied towards the applicant's certificate of registration.
+The last assessment by the Registration

+Committee was completed in 2008.